Locations:

 How can I prevent patella dislocation from recurring?

 • Proper athletic form.
 If you’re an athlete, you might want to have a specialist analyze the way you practice certain movements and exercises and make sure that your form is correct.
-Practicing with incorrect form can put repetitive stress on your muscles and joints.

 Outlook / Prognosis

-What’s the prognosis after a dislocated patella?
+What’s the recovery time for a dislocated kneecap?

 A note from Cleveland Clinic